Oxin92o/HOTTemplate/Presentation/README.md

 # Animations

-Animation need JAVA support, just open PDF files with the Reader which supports JAVA.
+Animation needs JAVA support, just open PDF files with the Reader which supports JAVA.
-Adobe DC Reader a best choice.
+Adobe DC Reader is a best choice.

 # Cite shows [?]